Akaion/Jupiter/README.md

 ### Useage

-All methods can be overloaded with the processes id instead of the processes name
+Any method can be overloaded with a process id instead of a process name

 #### Allocate Memory